mizzioisf/openhospital-client/README.md

 - Fixed _a_few_ bugs ;-)

 Still working on:
-- Small fixes ad modification: I will be still add few commits in next days

-Will update Admin Manual accordingly after OP-223 and OP-218 are completed.

-Feel free to comment ad add suggestions !
+- Porting to powershell :-)

+Comments, suggestions and requests are welcome !

 --------------------